openl2m/openl2m/docs/configuration/debugging.rst

 Debugging is mostly to assist the developers with troubleshooting.
 This can come in handy when you have a new device that is not properly rendering.

-To enable lots of debugging output, at the following to the file configuration file in *openl2m/configuration.py*
+To enable lots of debugging output, add the following to the configuration file in *openl2m/configuration.py*

 This configuration below enables the following debugging: